MeheheCedy22/unofficial-fiit-stu-thesis/main.typ

       )
   ],

-  // appendices needs to be written here to not break other things
+  // appendices needs to be written here manually to not break other things (for now)
   appendices: [
     = Appendix A
     == Work Schedule in Winter Semester